 Dated: 1st January 2023

 A+E Networks UK, the trading name of AETN UK, recognizes its legal and moral obligation to comply with the Modern Slavery Act 2015 which requires companies to explain on an annual basis how they address the issues of modern slavery and human trafficking in their global supply chain.

 We have zero tolerance to slavery and human trafficking.

-We are committed to improving our practices to combat modern slavery and human trafficking and this statement sets out the steps AETN UK have and are taking to ensure that neither are taking place in our supply chain or any part of the business and to eliminate as far as is possible, the risk of modern slavery and human trafficking taking place within our organisation.
+We are committed to improving our practices to combat modern slavery and human trafficking and this statement sets out the steps AETN UK have taken and are taking to eliminate as far as is possible, the risk of modern slavery and human trafficking taking place within our organisation and supply chain.

 AETN UK has over 200 employees with offices in London, Germany, Poland, Italy and South Africa.

 AETN UK is the provider of TV channels and content.
 A leading media network, we reach 60 million homes across 100 countries.
 Our portfolio of creative brands such as SkyHISTORY®, HISTORY®, Crime+Investigation®, Lifetime®, HISTORY2® and BLAZE®, has produced high-performing, original and captivating content for audiences for over 20 years.